Florence Neurosurgery and Spine Center is dedicated to providing comprehensive neurosurgical care in a compassionate and professional environment.

 Florence Neurosurgery & Spine Center provides comprehensive neurosurgical and spinal care for northeastern South Carolina.
 We strive to deliver comprehensive yet compassionate care-- utilizing state of the art technology, advanced diagnostics, and minimally invasive techniques, while embracing a multidisciplinary approach to patient care.

 Dr. Andrew Rhea graduated from the University of Texas in 1978 and earned his medical doctorate from the University of Texas Medical Branch.
 He completed a general surgery internship at Baylor Hospital in Dallas, Texas and completed his Neurosurgery residency at the University of Colorado in Denver.
-His special interests include Minimally Invasive Spine Surgery.
+His special interests include Minimally Invasive Spine Surgery and Brain Tumor Surgery.

 Dr. Rhea is past Chief of Staff at McLeod Regional Medical Center.
 Dr Rhea is Board Certified in Neurosurgery.
 He is an Assistant Professor of Clinical Surgery at the University of South Carolina School of Medicine.
 He has been practicing Neurosurgery in Florence, S.C. for over 25 years.